-where q represents the measured charge; $E_1$ , $E_2$ , and N represent normalization factors of each 150 components; w1 and w2 are the exponential decay widths; and $\mu$ , $\sigma$ are the Gaussian mean and 151 width, respectively.
-This is the assumed functional shape of the SPE charge distributions and the 152 components of Eq.
+where q represents the measured charge; E_1 , E_2 , and N represent normalization factors of each 157 components; w1 and w2 are the exponential decay widths; and μ , σ are the Gaussian mean and 158 width, respectively.
+This is the assumed functional shape of the SPE charge distributions and the 159 components of Eq.
 1.1 are determined in this article for all in-ice DOMs.
-IceCube defines 1 PE as 153 the location of the Gaussian mean ( $\mu$ ) and calibrates the gain on the individual PMTs during the 154 start of each season to meet this definition.
-The choice of where we define 1 PE is arbitrary, since 155 linearity between the total charge collected and the number of incident photons is guaranteed.
-This 156 is because the average of the distribution is a set fraction of the Gaussian mean and the mean of 157 a N-fold convolution is the sum of means (central limit theorem).
-Any bias in the total observed 158 charge can be absorbed into an efficiency term, such as the quantum efficiency.
-159
+IceCube defines 1 PE as 160 the location of the Gaussian mean (μ) and calibrates the gain on the individual PMTs during the 161 start of each season to meet this definition.
+The choice of where we define 1 PE is arbitrary, since 162 linearity between the total charge collected and the number of incident photons is satisfied up to 163 $\sim 2 V$ [8].
+This is because the average of the distribution is a set fraction of the Gaussian mean and 164 the mean of a N-fold convolution is the sum of means.
+Any bias in the total observed charge can 165 be absorbed into an efficiency term, such as the quantum efficiency.
+166

-160 1.2 IceCube datasets and software definitions
+167 1.2 IceCube datasets and software definitions

 The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18].
 Cosmic ray muons stopping in the detector cause the individual trigger rate to decrease at lower depths.
-Further, during the formation of this ice sheet, there have been several periods of colder climate that have caused the optical properties of the ice to differ at various depths.
-The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface (optical modules 32 to 38 in the IceCube detector) is a region in the ice with relatively large scattering and absorption coefficients [19].
+Further, climate variations during the formation of the ice sheet caused depth-dependent changes in the optical properties of the ice.
+The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface is a region in the ice with relatively large scattering and absorption coefficients [19].

 An induced signal in the PMT that passes through the AC coupling toroid located on the base of the PMT is compared to a discriminator threshold.
-If two DOMs within two DOM distances of each other observe a passing of the discriminator, a hard local coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and read out on the three ATWDs.
+If a DOM and its nearest or next to nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local Coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and read out on the three ATWDs.

-After waveform digitization, there is a correction applied to remove the measured DC baseline 172 offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is 173 compensated for in software (during waveform calibration) by adding the expected temperature-174 dependent reaction voltage of the undershoot to the calibrated waveform.
-If the undershoot voltage 175 drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the wave-176 form is above the minimum ADC input.
-Scaled single photoelectron pulse shapes (that take into 177 account the version of the AC coupling) are then fit to the waveforms using software referred to 178 as WaveDeform (waveform unfolding process), which determines the individual pulse time stamps 179 and charges and populates a pulse series [20].
-180
+After waveform digitization, there is a correction applied to remove the measured DC baseline offset.
+The signal droop and undershoot introduced by the toroidal transformer AC coupling is compensated for in software during waveform calibration by adding the expected temperaturedependent reaction voltage of the undershoot to the calibrated waveform.
+If the undershoot voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the waveform is above the minimum ADC input.
+Scaled single photoelectron pulse shapes (that take into account the version of the AC coupling) are then fit to the waveforms using software referred to as "WaveDeform" (waveform unfolding process), which determines the individual pulse time stamps and charges and populates a pulse series [20].